brunorijsman/secure-grpc/README.md

 Successfully installed pip-21.1.2
 </pre>

 You have completed the installation.
-The make sure it was successful you can invoke the server
+To make sure the installation was successful you can invoke the server
 help:

 <pre>